-Click here to watch the Welcome to GCSE French Vimeo
+Click here to watch the Welcome to GCSE MFL Vimeo

 French is the language of our closest neighbours on the continent of Europe.
 It is also spoken by large numbers of people in Belgium, Switzerland, West Africa, the Caribbean and the Far East.
-French is also the language of Thierry Henry and Didier Drogba.
 And don't forget that French culture has given us champagne, brie, baguettes, Renault, Citroën, Peugeot, tennis, Alpine ski resorts, Orangina, beautiful beaches, Matisse, Debussy...